jeffreyevans/spatialEco/README.md

 In version 2.0-3

+	Fixed bug in aspline.downscale where, grid.search = TRUE option was producing an error

+	Fixed bug in sf.kde where error was returned when specifying ref argument

 	Fixed bug in raster.kendall where, other than the default, the method argument was not being reconized

 	Depreciated cgls.url due to digest files no longer reliable